Landlords, Agents & Data Protection

-Landlords and Letting Agents are under a legal obligation to handle, store and dispose of personal consumer information sensibly and securely and are obliged to abide by the principles of the Data Protection Act 1998.
+Landlords and Letting Agents are under a legal obligation to handle, store and dispose of personal consumer information sensibly and securely and to abide by the eight principles of the Data Protection Act 1998.

 The Data Protection Act does not guarantee personal privacy at all costs.
 It aims to strike a balance between the rights of individuals and the sometimes competing interests of those with legitimate reasons for using personal information.